timbru31/SilkSpawners/README.md

 ## Configuration
 usePermissions (false) - Whether to use Bukkit's superperms system, or the defaults below.

+destroyDropEgg (false) - Whether to give a spawn egg when spawner is destroyed.

+destroyDropXP (0) - Experience points to drop when spawner is destroyed.

+destroyDropBars (0) - Iron bars to drop when spawner is destroyed.

+minSilkTouchLevel (1) - Minimum enchantment level required for Silk Touch to harvest spawners.
+Normally Silk Touch I is required, but you can set this to 0 to make no enchantment required, or 2+ to require non-standard (normally unobtainable) enchantments.

 consumeEgg (true) - Whether to consume spawn eggs used to change spawners, or otherwise keep the egg in the player's inventory.

+spawnerCommandReachDistance (6) - How close you have to be to use the /spawner command.

 craftableSpawners (false) - Enable crafting mob spawners using spawner egg + 8 iron bars.